Alfred-Kobby/alx-system_engineering-devops/0x02-shell_redirections/README.md

 16-whatsnext file: Display lines containing the pattern “root” and 3 lines after them in the file /etc/passwd.

 17-hidethisword file: Display all the lines in the file /etc/passwd that do not contain the pattern “bin”.

+20-hiago file: removes all letters c and C from input.

+19-AZ file: Replace all characters A and c from input to Z and e respectively